schambon/SimRunner/README.md

 Build with `mvn package` and run with `java -jar SimRunner.jar <config file>`.
 Needs at least Java 11 (tested with 17 as well).

 The config file specifies:
-* a connection string to MongoDB
+* a connection string to MongoDB - if it starts with '$' SimRunner will use environment variables
 * a number of `templates` which specify document shapes and map them to collections
 * a number of `workloads` which specify actions to take on those templates